ezpaarse-project/getting-started-with-ezvis/INSTALLATION.md

 installed Mongo, it will prevent the need to give parameters to the `mongod.exe`.

+Note: if you did not choose `C:\`, use the Custom install process of mongodb to set the right installation path.
+Example: `D:\mongodb`.

 Warning: only versions 2.4+ of Mongo were tested.

 ### NodeJS